How to keep expenses as a sole trader: a simple system that works

 When to use invoicing and expense software

 Making Tax Digital for Income Tax (MTD ITSA) requires sole traders with income over £50,000 to submit quarterly updates digitally from April 2026, and those with income over £30,000 from April 2027.
 The earlier you move to a digital system, the less disruptive the transition will be.
+Traditional paper-based systems will simply not suffice under the new regulations.
+Transitioning early allows you to become comfortable with the new processes before they become mandatory.
 See our guide to MTD for sole traders for more detail.

 How long to keep records